TriumphLLC/Blend4Web/doc_src/logic_editor.rst

     If this parameter is enabled, the node will return the current frame of an NLA animation.
 If it is disabled, the node will return the current frame of the timeline.
 Enabled by default.

 *Destination*
-    Specifies a register to store the number of the current frame.
+    Specifies a variable to store the number of the current frame.
 Set to ``R1`` by default.

 .. _nla_select_play: